 How is it fixed?
 The severity of an injury to the ulnar collateral ligament will usually dictate the treatment method utilized, with more conservative management utilized for less severe sprains and surgical management for more severe sprains.
 Conservative management consists of a period of rest/being shut down from baseball activities; time off allows the medial elbow to rest from the stresses incurred while throwing repeatedly.
-When more severe ulnar collateral ligament injuries occur, most often, surgical intervention is indicated.
+In some instances, platelet rich plasma (PRP) injections may be utilized to help accelerate the healing process.
+PRP injections utilize the patient’s own blood via a blood draw, which is then spun in a centrifuge to increase platelet concentration, and then is re-injected into the patient at the location of the injury.
+When grade three ulnar collateral ligament injuries occur, most often, surgical intervention is indicated.
 The surgery performed to repair a torn UCL is termed an ulnar collateral ligament reconstruction or Tommy John surgery.
-The surgery works to re-stabilize the medial elbow by reconstructing the UCL.
-The goal is to restore normal anatomy of the elbow, in an effort to allow the patient to return to their prior level of function.
-The new ulnar collateral ligament is formed from the tendon of the palmaris longus muscle, which is located in the forearm.
-An additional incision is made in order to surgically remove the palmaris longus muscle and harvest its tendon to utilize as the new ulnar collateral ligament.
+The surgery works to re-anchor the UCL and restore normal anatomy of the elbow in an effort to allow the patient to return to their prior level of function.
 Following surgery, a long road of rehabilitation begins, that can last upwards of one year in length.
 Following surgery, a period of bracing will be used to allow time for healing of the reconstructed UCL to occur; the length of bracing will vary based on the surgeon’s protocol but can be anywhere from 6-8 weeks.
 During rehab, efforts to restore, full, pain free range of motion and strength of the elbow and affected arm are made with an eventual goal of reintroduction of dynamic activities.
 Specific progression through a UCL reconstruction postoperative protocol is based on a patient’s ability to meet all goals of one phase of the protocol before being allowed to advance to the next.
 The ultimate return to throwing/baseball decision is made by the patient’s surgeon.

-We will continue to monitor the status of Cody Anderson as he progresses through the rehab process and will provide the most up to date injury breakdown and analysis as new information becomes available.
+We will continue to monitor the status of Cody Anderson and will provide the most up to date injury breakdown and analysis as new information becomes available.